e-tweedy/BikeSafePA/.ipynb_checkpoints/README-checkpoint.md

-# BikeSafePA: Analyzing cyclist-involved crashes in Pennsylvania, 2002-2021
+# BikeSaferPA: Analyzing cyclist-involved crashes in Pennsylvania, 2002-2021

-## Introduction to BikeSafePA project
+## Introduction to BikeSaferPA project

-In this project we'll create and evaluate **BikeSafePA**, a machine learning model which will be designed to predict whether a cyclist in a crash in Pennsylvania will suffer serious injury or fatality as a result.
+In this project we'll create and evaluate **BikeSaferPA**, a machine learning model which will be designed to predict whether a cyclist in a crash in Pennsylvania will suffer serious injury or fatality as a result.
 We focus on a publically accessible dataset of crash records in the state during the period of 2002-2021, made available by Pennsylvania Department of Transportation (PENNDOT).

 The central goals are to examine the prevalence of various aspects of vehicle crashes involving bicycles in Pennsylvania, analyze how these factors might affect the severity of the crash from the cyclist's point of view, and build and evaluate machine learning models to predict serious cyclist injury or cyclist fatality.